unturned-info/unturned-3-knowledgebase/docs/Server-Hosting/PortForwarding.md

 ## Port Range

-Each Unturned server uses three consecutive ports while running.
-The first is used for game traffic, the second for server list queries, and the third for communicating with the Steam backend services.
+Each Unturned server uses two consecutive ports while running.
+The first is used for game traffic, and the second for server list queries.

 By default 27015 and 27016 are used.
 Setting a different value with the `Port` command uses that value and value + 1.
 Recommended `Port` command settings are 27015 for the first server, 27017 for the second server, 27019 for the third server, so on and so forth.